The Launceston School for Seniors Inc

 To foster and promote the educational and social needs of persons who have attained the age of 50.

 To provide and conduct a range of programs.

 The school has a friendly and welcoming atmosphere, letting the members make new friends and meet interesting people, and take part in many courses and activities.
 These are presented by an enthusiastic band of volunteer tutors.
 There are no exams, just personal satisfaction.

-The school operates for three terms of ten weeks each year, with most classes being held at the Adult Education (LINC) buildings at 8 High Street and 51 York Street, Launceston.
-Some other venues are used for specialised activities.
+The school operates for three terms of ten weeks each year, with most classes being held at the Adult Education (LINC) buildings at 8 High Street, and some other venues which are used for specialised activities.

-The first term generally runs form early March to Late May: second term from mid June to the end of August; and third term from September to early December.
+The first term generally runs from early March to Late May: second term from mid June to the end of August; and third term from September to early December.